 How about seeing an education system and society where creativity really is valued as much as literacy?
-Where we bring the expertise and enthusiasm latent in communities across the UK in to work with hard pressed primary teachers.
+Where we bring the expertise and passion latent in communities across the UK in to work with hard pressed primary teachers.

 Let's keep it simple

 - Creativity : we value creativity in all its forms of thinking and doing.
 We do not want to put art or artists on pedestals.
 We are all artists.

 Community : we believe in the power of community, the latent passion, creativity and skills that resides, often untapped in our society.
 We want to untap it for all our futures.